New York Tickets

 A lot of the floors present within the Empire State Building are used as offices.
 The second and 80th floor comprises exhibits, while the observatories are situated on the 86th and 102nd floor.
 The lobby area is designed in Art Deco style and can be accessed by the public.

-How many floors does the Empire State Building have?
+How many floors does the building have?

 The Empire State Building consists of 102 floors, with 1860 steps from the street level all the way to the top.

-Why is the Empire State Building in New York City important?
+Why is the Empire State Building important?

 The Empire State Building is an iconic symbol of New York City and is an embodiment of the country’s rise to global financial power in the 20th century.